DataBiosphere/toil/docs/running/cloud/amazon.rst

     (venv) $ toil launch-cluster my-cluster --leaderNodeType t2.medium --zone us-west-2a --keyPairName <your-AWS-key-pair-name>

 The cluster name is used to uniquely identify your cluster and will be used to populate the instance's ``Name`` tag.
-In addition, the Toil provisioner will automatically tag your cluster with an ``Owner`` tag that corresponds to your keypair name to facilitate cost tracking.
+Also, the Toil provisioner will automatically tag your cluster with an ``Owner`` tag that corresponds to your keypair name to facilitate cost tracking.
+In addition, the ``ToilNodeType`` tag can be used to filter "leader" vs. "worker" nodes in your cluster.

 The leaderNodeType is an `EC2 instance type`_.
 This only affects the leader node.